Akuli/mathpaste/README.md

 Then, `dist/` will contain the "compiled" webapp which you can put on your server or deploy to gh-pages with `deploy.sh`.

+Types are not checked by `npm run build` or `npm run start`.
+You can check types either by utilizing a language server in your editor, which is out of the scope of this README, or by running

+    $ npm run check-types

 [mathb.in]: http://mathb.in/
 [asciimath]: http://asciimath.org/